rock-biter/three-cli/README.md

 Insert the name of the project.
 Asked only if --name option is omitted when command is launched.

+#### Framework

+Select an option
+Choose one between Vanilla and React Three Fiber.

 #### Camera

 What camera do you want to use?